I am a London-based filmmaker and editor with over two decades of filmmaking experience.

 My grandparents were ballet dancers who ran their own dance school, so you'd think that I would be able to dance.
 Unfortunately, I didn't inherit the dancing genes!
 So I became a filmmaker instead.

 My grandfather was Dimitri Vladmiroff, a Cossack who fled Russia with his pianist wife during the Russian Revolution.
-Arriving in Canada in 1921, the Vladimiroffs were required to put in time as labourers at a farm in Chatham, Ontario, but the farmer they worked for learned of their history and relieved the Vladimiroffs of their duties so they could move to Toronto and establish a dancing school.
+Arriving in Canada in 1921, the Vladimiroffs were sent to work as labourers at a farm in Ontario, but the farmer they worked for learned of their history and relieved the Vladimiroffs of their duties so they could move to Toronto and establish a dancing school.
 Having arrived after several of Anna Pavlova's performances, the Vladimiroff's timing was perfect for satisfying Toronto's hunger for Russian ballet.

 On the the other side of my family, my grandparents grew up in East London, which is where I have also been based since 1989.
 And now, I have further complicated our mixed-heritage family history by marrying a Brazilian, so I should definitely have no excuse not to know how to dance!
 All I can say is that I'm working on it!
 Fortunately, our young daughter absolutely adores dancing and she is now learning Russian ballet in London.
 So everything has really gone full circle!

 Watch my short documentary about dance artist Alesandra Seutin

 As a lighting / cameraman I have also worked on the following broadcast productions:

 Beside Bowie - feature documentary for Emperor Media The Most Dangerous Band in the World: The Story of Guns N' Roses for Emperor Media, BBC4 Camden Calling - for Mosaic Films, Why Poverty? series, BBC Storyville

 Anton is simply a great story-teller... he really listens to the creative brief and becomes part of the team which enables him to get to the heart of my productions.